Dundee: Media

 Dundee Headquarters of DC Thomson & Co.

-Dundee is home to DC Thomson & Co.
-Ltd, established in 1905, which produces over 200 million magazines, newspapers and comics every year; these include The Beano, The Dandy and The Press and Journal.
+Dundee is home to DC Thomson, established in 1905, which produces over 200 million magazines, newspapers and comics every year; these include The Beano, The Dandy and The Press and Journal.

-Dundee is home to one of eleven BBC Scotland broadcasting centres, located within the Nethergate Centre.
+Dundee was home to one of eleven BBC Scotland broadcasting centres, located within the Nethergate Centre.
 STV North's Tayside news and advertising operations are based in the Seabraes area of the city, from where an STV News Tayside opt-out bulletin is broadcast, (though not on Digital Satellite), within the nightly regional news programme, STV News at Six.
 The city also had a community internet TV station called The Dundee Channel which was launched on 1 September 2009.

 Dundee formerly had three local radio stations that were based in the city.
 Radio Tay was launched on 17 October 1980.
 The station split frequencies in January 1995, launching Tay FM for a younger audience and Tay AM playing classic hits (now called Greatest Hits Radio Tayside & Fife).
 Neither Tay FM or Greatest Hits Radio are based within the city of Dundee, with their only locally targeted show (Tay FM breakfast) being broadcast from a Bauer studio in Edinburgh.
 In 1999, Discovery 102 was launched, later to be renamed Wave 102 following a claim by The Discovery Channel that the station could mistakenly be linked to its brand.
 The station was further rebranded to Wave FM and Pure Radio.
 The 102FM frequency now carries a relay of Aberdeen-based radio station Original 106 which features news, content and commercials tailored for Tayside.

+During the 2020s, Dundee experienced growth in digital media and online publishing, alongside its established broadcast and print sectors.
+A number of independent digital platforms and community-led outlets expanded their presence, producing content focused on local culture, events and heritage.
+Dundee-based organisations and creators increasingly used social media and web platforms to promote the city's cultural activity and regeneration, including Dundee Culture, which became one of several digital-first outlets operating within Dundee's evolving media landscape.